oroinc/documentation/admin_guide/integrations/ldap_integration.rst

   user to a role (e.g. roleOccupant)."
   "**Export User Object Class***","The class of the LDAP server objects that correspond to OroCRM's user profiles (e.g. inetOrgPerson)."
-  "**Export User Base Distinguished Name***","Distinuguished name of the directory that contains LDAP server objects that correspond to OroCRM's user profiles (e.g. dc=orocrm,dc=com)."
+  "**Export User Base Distinguished Name***","Distinguished name of the directory that contains LDAP server objects that correspond to OroCRM's user profiles (e.g. dc=orocrm,dc=com)."

 Click the :guilabel:`+Add` button under the *Role Mapping* section to map roles of OroCRM and the target LDAP server.

 Define the role name in the target LDAP server and choose the role in OroCRM to map.

-  |

 .. image:: ../img/ldap/ldap_role_mapping_add_role.png